rawrxiv/gismocaster/readme.md

 todo
 ----
 - publish ha discovery on start/save/delete
-- publish tuyamqtt discovery on start/save/delete
+- watch connection MQTT and reconnect

 Changelog
 ---------
+- on_start publish devices once retain
+- watch for changes in Devices/Dps and publish
+- publish tuyamqtt config retain on start/save/delete
+- watch for changes in Setting and reconnect
 - signals setup
 - asyncio model loader
 - ~~listen to discovery topics~~